Customize incident layouts in Cortex XSOAR to view relevant information.

 Click to configure.

-Enter a descriptive name for the button, select a color, and select the script that you want to run when the button is clicked.
+Enter a descriptive name for the button, select a color, and choose the script that you want to run when the button is clicked.

 In the Incident Summary tab, when clicking on Assign To Me, the incident will be self-assigned.